w3bdesign/laravel-vue-ecommerce/README.md

 -   Do WCAG analysis and ensure there are no issues

--   Fix hardcoded currency

--   Finish implementing search with meilisearch-vue or vue-instantsearch when Vue 3 is supported

 -   Add some tests to verify that the cart and checkout works correctly

 -   Consider adding an admin dashboard